ArDoCo/Core/framework/text-provider-json/README.md

 # JSON for text providers

-In this repository, we present a definition for transfering information about a preprocessed text via JSON.
+In this repository, we present a definition for transferring information about a preprocessed text via JSON.

 ## JSON-Schema
 Below, you can find a simple presentation of the JSON-schema for the definition of a text for ArDoCo.
 Basically, a text consists of sentences and sentences consist of words along with the constituency tree.
 Words contain information about themselves and the relations (dependencies) to other words.

-The interfaces of ArDoCo require more, but the rest should be recoverable/calculateable from this entities with their data fields.
+The interfaces of ArDoCo require more, but the rest should be recoverable/calculateable from these entities with their data fields.

 An example JSON-file that validates against the schema can be found in [examples/example-text.json](./examples/example-text.json).